Lyra005/MNIST-Digit-Classifier/README.md

 - Occasionally, the app may show an error message during use.
   Refreshing the page usually resolves it.
   This does not affect predictions or overall functionality.
+- The app is optimized for desktops and laptops.
+Mobile devices may not display it correctly.